 In October 2022, we announced the selection of a novel, broad-spectrum antiviral drug candidate CDI-988 for clinical development as an oral treatment for SARS-CoV-2, the virus that causes COVID-19.
 CDI-988 targets a highly conserved region in the active site of SARS-CoV-2 main (3CL) protease required for viral replication and was specifically designed and developed as an oral antiviral candidate for COVID-19 using Cocrystal's proprietary structure-based drug discovery platform technology.

-In January 2022, we announced the selection of two investigational novel antiviral drug candidates, CDI-988 and CDI-873, for further development as oral treatments for coronaviruses, including SARS-CoV-2, the virus that causes COVID-19.
-Both compounds exhibited superior in vitro potency against SARS-CoV-2 with activity maintained against variants of concern.
-In preclinical studies, both candidates demonstrated a favorable safety profile and pharmacokinetic properties supportive of daily oral dosing.
-We are preparing for a randomized, double-blind, placebo-controlled Phase 1 study of CDI-988 later this year.
+CDI-988 exhibited superior in vitro potency against SARS-CoV-2 with activity maintained against variants of concern, and demonstrated a safety profile and pharmacokinetic properties that are supportive of once-daily dosing.
+We have initiated a randomized, double-blind, placebo-controlled Phase 1 clinical trial of CDI-988.
+In September 2023 we announced dosing of first subjects in the Phase 1 trials.